cs50/cs50.readthedocs.io/lab.md

 * teachers to create step-by-step programming lessons (i.e., labs), providing incremental feedback at each step, and
 * students to progress from an empty file (or starter code) to working code, with hints and feedback along the way.

-To create a lab as a teacher, all you need is a [GitHub account](https://github.com/join) and a (public or private) [repository](https://help.github.com/articles/create-a-repo/).
-To log into and work on a lab as a student, all you need is a [GitHub account](https://github.com/join).
+To create a lab as a teacher, all you need is a [GitHub](https://github.com/) account and a (public or private) [repository](https://help.github.com/articles/create-a-repo/).
+To log into and work on a lab as a student, all you need is the former.
 Neither use case requires familiarity with `git` itself though if or once comfortable with `git`, you can create labs even more quickly via a command line!

 CS50 Lab is essentially an enhanced version of [CS50 Sandbox](sandbox), inspired (and supported!) by our friends at [Next XYZ](https://www.next.xyz/), that allows teachers to embed interactive instructions alongside a sandbox.
 As such, CS50 Lab is, also, essentially a lightweight version of [CS50 IDE](ide) with problems' specifications embedded in students' actual programming environments.